Dairy Industry in Zimbabwe

 Dairy Enterprises

-Zimbabwe is home to several notable dairy farms and processing plants that significantly contribute to the industry:
+Zimbabwe is home to several notable dairy farms and processing plants:

 • Dairibord Holdings: A major player in milk processing and dairy production.